 Built in collaboration with

-How does the world’s first non-invasive seizure risk forecaster work?
+How does the world’s first non-invasive seizure cycle tracker work?

 Log your events, include details to help identify your triggers

-See when you are high or low risk for seizure activity – Plan accordingly
+See when you are more or less likely to experience seizure activity — Plan accordingly

-*Individual seizure cycles are determined after at least 10 events have been logged in the Seer app.
+^Individual seizure cycles are determined after at least 10 events have been logged in the Seer app.
 The frequency of seizures is a factor in establishing seizure cycles.
-Seizure risk forecasts become available once the app has identified strong seizure cycles.
+Seizure cycle tracking becomes available once the app has identified strong seizure cycles.

 A modern solution to an age-old question

 Since ancient times, the question of if seizures could be predicted was largely theoretical.

 Access to long-term EEG data and several critical discoveries have changed that and, now, we have clearer insights into how to track one’s seizure cycles.